-- 1.1 The South Downs National Park Authority (SDNPA) must make decisions about when and where we need to act in order to fulfill our statutory purposes and duty, and to protect the special qualities of the National Park. - 1.2 This Public Affairs Strategy is designed to enable the Authority to influence policy and decision making on agreed strategic issues affecting the National Park, in a joined up and focused manner. - 1.3 This first Public Affairs Strategy for the SDNPA has three key purposes: - To set in motion a coordinated approach to our public affairs work - To agree guiding principles for how we can effectively and quickly deal with emerging issues - To identify the top three issues key issues that we will proactively work on over the next two years.
-This 'Action Plan' part of the strategy is designed to be reviewed every 12 months. - I.4 A number of issues on which we could potentially focus our public affairs work over the coming two years have been identified: - The Future of Farming - Water - Sustainable Tourism - I.5 In addition, we will keep a watching brief on a further issue and will respond is and when necessary in a reactive manner: - Land sales/acquisitions that meet the guiding principles - In Section 6, we set out an Action Plan detailing the objectives, key stakeholders and actions that will be undertaken during 2018/20 on the three chosen priority areas - 1.7 Stakeholder management is key to our ability to influence policy, practice and opinion.
+- 1.1 The South Downs National Park Authority (SDNPA) must make decisions about when and where we need to act in order to fulfill our statutory purposes and duty, and to protect the special qualities of the National Park. - 1.2 This Public Affairs Strategy is designed to enable the Authority to influence policy and decision making on agreed strategic issues affecting the National Park, in a joined up and focused manner. - 1.3 This first Public Affairs Strategy for the SDNPA has three key purposes: - To set in motion a coordinated approach to our public affairs work - To agree guiding principles for how we can effectively and quickly deal with emerging issues - To identify the top three issues key issues that we will proactively work on over the next two years. ('Action Plan' is designed to be reviewed every 12 months.) - 1.4 Three key issues have been identified on which to focus our public affairs work over the coming two years: - The Future of Farming - Water - Sustainable Tourism - 1.5 In addition, we will keep a watching brief on a further issue and will respond is and when necessary in a reactive manner: - Land sales/acquisitions that meet the guiding principles - 1.6 In Section 6, we set out an Action Plan detailing the objectives, key stakeholders and actions that will be undertaken during 2018/20 on the three chosen priority areas - 1.7 Stakeholder management is key to our ability to influence policy, practice and opinion.
 The strategy identifies key stakeholders for each of the issues and how we will communicate with them, and will work alongside a Stakeholder Management Plan that sets out how we will manage our overall stakeholder relationships (see Appendix 2).